Are you coasting?

 This is part of the “good enough” resolution or avoid-any-more-hard-work ethos.
 Is time so precious that we cannot invest in doing better?

 Much of the material we integrate into our training, whether daily lifeskills, work or sports activities has reached from the world of science, usually in the form of rat in a box or pigeon on a table.
-(Video of BF Skinner demonstrating operant conditioning.
-Much coffee needed.)
+(Search for BF Skinner demonstrating operant conditioning, many videos from the original experiments.
+Quite eye opening – but much coffee needed.)

 These restricted environments were a necessary part of the research process of seeking evidence and we are indebted to the work of the scientists and how it has enriched our world of training and learning about dogs.